zer0def/nginxinc-kubernetes-ingress/docs-web/configuration/policy-resource.md

 * Enable [TLS termination](/nginx-ingress-controller/configuration/virtualserver-and-virtualserverroute-resources/#virtualserver-tls).
 * Reference the policy in the VirtualServer [`spec`](/nginx-ingress-controller/configuration/virtualserver-and-virtualserverroute-resources/#virtualserver-specification).
 It is not allowed to reference an IngressMTLS policy in a [`route `](/nginx-ingress-controller/configuration/virtualserver-and-virtualserverroute-resources/#virtualserver-route) or in a VirtualServerRoute [`subroute`](/nginx-ingress-controller/configuration/virtualserver-and-virtualserverroute-resources/#virtualserverroute-subroute).

-If the conditions above are not met, NGINX will send `500` error response to clients.
+If the conditions above are not met, NGINX will send the `500` status code to clients.

 You can pass the client certificate details, including the certificate, to the upstream servers.
 For example:
 ```yaml